 Selling a minority stake can provide liquidity to the recipient management company and allow them to back new business initiatives or otherwise build value.
 Further, GPs stand to benefit from an LP's operational expertise or specialized knowledge.

-In return for their GP stake investment, LPs receive greater access to the best performing managers as well as a portion of future management fees—not to mention the potential for appreciation in their equity stake.
+Why would an LP be interested in a GP stake investment?In return for their GP stake investment, LPs receive greater access to the best performing managers, as well as a portion of future management fees—not to mention the potential for appreciation of their equity stake.

 What kinds of LPs are typically involved in GP stakes investing?

 Most LPs that commit to GP stake funds are well-established PE investors that have been allocating capital to alternative assets for decades.
-This includes dedicated funds raised by groups like Dyal Capital Partners and Goldman Sachs’ AIMS group, but also includes publicly traded conglomerates like Affiliated Managers Group (AMG), or large LPs such as the Alaska Permanent Fund Corporation.
+This includes dedicated funds raised by groups like Dyal Capital Partners and Goldman Sachs’ AIMS group, but also includes publicly-traded conglomerates like Affiliated Managers Group (AMG), or large LPs such as the Alaska Permanent Fund Corporation.

 Before making an investment, GP stakes investors will examine a firm’s business from every angle.
 This includes analyzing everything from LP-GP relationships and alignment of incentives, to understanding the nuances of how the GP management company generates revenue.
-Other important factors include the sustainability of the management company’s long-term revenue streams and its prospect for future funds.
+Other important factors include the sustainability of the management company’s long-term revenue streams and its prospects for future funds.

-A consistent complaint from publicly-traded PE firms is that traditional equity investors don’t know how to properly value their business, leading to persistent undervaluation.
+What are some challenges and concerns regarding GP stakes investing?A consistent complaint from publicly-traded PE firms is that traditional equity investors don’t know how to properly value their business, leading to persistent undervaluation.